dieseljobs/thelhc-redux-auth/README.md

 #### `spoofUser([client], [spoofUserEndpoint], [params])`

-Dispatch action to set authenticated user in store
+Dispatch action to retrieve a spoof user object and set to store

   - `client` *(Object)*